The first time I turned our horses out into the grass pastures at our Texas ranch I wondered, “Will they come back?”

 It’s easy to be present and focused in familiar confined spaces, but when you give horses or people expanded freedoms the odds may change.
 Freedom adds options.

-But they did.
-They know my voice and trust me.
+Because they know my voice and trust me.

 My sheep hear My voice, and I know them, and they follow Me. – John 10:27